ayush2843/viv-takhome/readme.md

   - Description: Endpoint for fetching all playlist details.
   - Method: GET
   - Parameters:
     - `page`: Page number
     - `page_size`: Number of items per page
 - **Fetch Playlist Detail**: `GET /v1/api/playlist-data/field`
-  - Description: Endpoint for fetching playlist details based on the title.
+  - Description: Endpoint for fetching playlist details based on the a field,currently only takes title.
   - Method: GET
   - Query Param:
     - `title`: Title of the playlist
-- **Update Star Rating**: `PATCH /v1/api/playlist-data/<title>`
+- **Update Star Rating**: `PATCH /v1/api/playlist-data/field`
-  - Description: Endpoint for updating the star rating of a playlist based on the title.
+  - Description: Endpoint for updating the star rating of a playlist based on a field, currently supported title.
   - Method: PATCH
   - Query Param:
     - `title`: Title of the playlist